UChi-JCL/chameleonAPI/install.md

-To install necessary packages required to run ChameleonAPI, please install the conda environment with ```env.yml```.
+Follow the steps to install necessary packages:

 ### Install miniconda